limkokhole/ps_brief/README.md

 # ps_brief
 Understand all running non-kernel processes with manual and package brief.

+You should run it as root in bash, i.e. sudo.
+Support only for dpkg-based systems.

 Note that "No such file or directory" for a lot of processes is normal because those are kernel threads.

 ## Demonstration video (Click image to play at YouTube): ##